UltraSuite/ultrasuite-doc/docs/data/cleft.md

 | ult         | raw ultrasound data                               |
 | param       | ultrasound parameters                             |
 | txt         | prompt text with date/time of utterance recording |

+Hardware synchronisation failed for this dataset.
+We release the parameter File as exported from the AAA software.
+In [1] we provide automatically predicted synchronisation offsets.

 <br/>